spack/spack/lib/spack/docs/tutorial_packaging.rst

 ------------------------

 Our ``mpileaks`` package is still not building.
-It may be obvious to many of you that we never ran the configure script.
+It may be obvious to you that we never ran the configure script.
 Let's add a call to ``configure()`` to the top of the install routine.
 The resulting package.py is in ``$SPACK_ROOT/lib/spack/docs/tutorial/examples/3.package.py``: